csgcode/landscaping-app/README.md

 - Scheduling and User services are the core and important services in this architecture.
 - Independent Scalability: The Catalog Service (read-heavy) can be scaled by adding database replicas.
 The Scheduling Service (write-heavy, complex logic) can be scaled by adding more compute instances.
 This is more cost-effective than scaling a monolith.
 - Resilience: If the Weather Service fails, clients can still book appointments (perhaps with a warning).
 If the Notification Service fails, the AppointmentCreated events will queue up and be processed when it recovers, ensuring no notifications are lost.
+- All producers use the outbox pattern. all consumers perform idempotent processing using event.id (DynamoDB/SQL unique).
+SQS retries + DLQs are enabled. (optional)
+- Security consideration: Most events carrys IDs only to minimize PII on the Buses.
+For accessing the PII the Services, like Notification service, fetches required details from the User Service

 - Planned decomposition:
   - Since the existing django application is running in production with high daily active usage.
 Ideally we want to migrate to microservices with minimal disruptions.
 Hence planning to migrate to micro-services starting with less critical "low-hanging fruits" services, Notifications and Weather services.
   - Initially we would want the django application to be modularized.
-Also the core logic can be moved to modular python packages which can be reused in the microservices (optional)
+Additionally, the core logic can be moved to modular python packages which can be reused in the microservices (optional)
   - Would start decomposition with extracting weather and notification services first.
-At this time the django monolith will remain but with these services.
+At this time the django monolith will remain but without these services.
   - Now the rest of the services can be split (User service + Catalog) and (Scheduling service).
 Assuming Catalog and services are linked to Clients and it would still make sense at this point to keep catalog service inside the User service for now.
-Later if required Catalog service can be extracted, mainly because this is read heavy.
+Later if required Catalog service can be extracted, mainly because this is primarily read heavy and would make sense to keep it separate from User service.

-#### Diagram
+#### Architectural overview diagram
 ```mermaid

 flowchart TD